Capital Leakage, House Prices, and Consumer Spending: Evidence from Asset Purchase Restriction Spillovers

 Endogenous evolution in funding liquidity can drive large medium-to-long run asset price movements.
 In China, housing prices grew 170% during 2003–2012 in real terms.
 Returns on housing commanded a sustained 12% premium annually over the risk-free rate.
 Across Chinese cities, the relationship of the housing boom with income or population growth is weak using official or unofficial measures.
 However, increases in the value of housing are instead associated one-to-one with increases in household wealth, whether measured with or without housing.
 The same relationship is obtained instrumenting wealth growth using differences in savings rates driven by the "experience mechanism" via different exposures to the 1959-61 Great Famine across cities.
 This relationship motivates an explanation based on the upward transition dynamics in household wealth from a low initial condition, interacted with liquidity constraints.

 Evaluated in a consumption-housing two-asset dynamic portfolio choice model with housing being priced in equilibrium, calibrated with realistic liquidity constraints and low initial wealth, this explanation explains the high housing return premium and generates the bulk of the observed aggregate increase in housing prices.
 Value of housing in the model is the lower of (1) the maximal sustainable level of housing value sensitive to the required rate of return (RRoR), and (2) endogenous evolution in funding liquidity driven by wealth dynamics, from a low initial condition.
-Housing in the model is a hedge to fundamental-driven recessions: A permanent slowdown in economic growth lead to a reduced intertemporal smoothing motive and a higher target wealth, hence housing price experience only a small temporary decrease which quickly overturns.
+Housing in the model is a hedge to fundamental-driven recessions: A permanent slowdown in economic growth leads to a reduced intertemporal smoothing motive and a higher target wealth, hence housing price experience only a small temporary decrease which quickly overturns.

 Global Supply Chain and Cross-Border Financing (with Jie Peng and Jing Wu) [SSRN]